wp-plugins/twitter-follow-me-box/readme.txt

 * Configure any options as desired, and then enable the plugin
 * That's it!

+== Screenshots ==

+1. Administrative panel on de color selection
+2. Administrative panel screen
+3. On the right side of the website the plugin entered a follow me on Twitter

 == Changelog ==

 = version 1.0 =